A Local’s Guide to the Costa Smeralda & Northeastern Sardinia

 Where is the Costa Smeralda?

-On the map it is the area that begins north of the town of Portisco and ends in the area of the Capo Ferro lighthouse.
-Its pulsating center is the settlement of Porto Cervo, which is not a town but rather a real estate development that mirrors the typical makeup and characteristics of the small towns of Sardinia, such as the central square and main church.
+On the map above, the Costa Smeralda is the area that begins north of the town of Portisco and ends in the area of the Capo Ferro lighthouse.
+Its pulsating center is Porto Cervo, which is not a town but rather a real estate development that mirrors the typical makeup and characteristics of the small towns of Sardinia, such as a central square and main church.

 The coast here is a succession of small beaches and coves surrounded by Mediterranean scrubland, with juniper, olive trees, wild rosemary, and other plants that provide the typical fragrant scents of the coastal areas of Sardinia.